-At times it can be very overwhelming and complicated to choose the cleanest, healthiest option when dining out at major restaurants chains or local establishments.
+At times it can be very overwhelming and complicated to choose the cleanest, healthiest option when dining out at major restaurant chains or local establishments.
 This article will provide you with important tips and thoughts to consider when ordering your meals.

 1. Do your homework

 This one is simple – before you arrive at the restaurant, check the menu and nutritional information on their website.
 Most major chains will have very thorough nutritional information that you should review in order to determine the best meal option that meets your dietary requirements.
-Avoid the usual suspects – deep fried, creamy, et cetera.
-At the restaurant, don’t be afraid to ask your server questions like how certain dishes are prepared, what toppings come on it, or if you can substitute certain unhealthy sides for steamed vegetables, a side salad with olive oil and vinegar or a plain sweet potato.
+Avoid the usual suspects – deep-fried, creamy, et cetera.
+At the restaurant, don’t be afraid to ask your server questions like how certain dishes are prepared, what toppings come on it, or if you can substitute certain unhealthy sides for steamed vegetables, a side salad with olive oil, and vinegar or a plain sweet potato.
 You should also be aware that restaurants always use way too much salt to enhance the flavor of their dishes, so ask your server to limit the salt or hold the salt…that way you control the amount of salt used.
-I like to pour a small amount in my palm and sprinkle it over the dish (there are about 500mg of sodium in a ¼ teaspoon of salt – you shouldn’t be consuming more than 2,000mg per day and most dishes already have that much out of the kitchen).
+I like to pour a small amount in my palm and sprinkle it over the dish (there is about 500mg of sodium in a ¼ teaspoon of salt – you shouldn’t be consuming more than 2,000mg per day and most dishes already have that much out of the kitchen).

 Tip – There are plenty of apps for smartphones that have consolidated nutritional information for several chain restaurants.
 One that I have and really like is simply called “Fast Food”.

 2. Order water